Shivangi3971/3DDL-A_SF-BFTT3D_Project/README.md

 Installation

-Create a python virtual environment using pip and install dependencies after activating it:
+Create a Python virtual environment using pip and install dependencies after activating it:

 ##### Use Cuda 11.1 and torch 1.8.2